d-r-w/vico/README.md

 This is a preconfigured project template to quickly get a frontend off the ground.

 ## To Use
-The environment is used as expected:
+The environment is used as expected with [Bun.sh](https://bun.sh/docs/installation):

 bun install